ukaea/PROCESS/documentation/proc-pages/development/standards.md

     """
     Brief description of what the function does.

-    Args:
-        param1 (type): Description of the first parameter with units. param2 (type): Description of the second parameter with units.

-    Returns:
-        return_type: Description of the return value with units.

-    Notes:
     Detailed description of the function.
 This can include information about the algorithm, any important notes, and other relevant details.

-    References:
+    :param type param1: Description of the first parameter.
+    :param type param2: Description of the second parameter.
+    :returns: Description of the return value.
+    :rtype: return_type
+    :raises ExceptionType: Description of the exception raised (if any).

+    :notes:
+        - Additional notes about the function.
+        - Any important considerations or caveats.

+    :references:
-        - Reference 1
+        - Reference 1: Description of the reference.
-        - Reference 2
+        - Reference 2: Description of the reference.
-         (Use a verbose reference style that has a clickable DOI or HTML link.)
     """
 ```

 ### Classes